iputusukma-book/iputusukma-book.github.io/finecon.md

 layout: default
 ---

-## Introduction to Financial Econometrics
+## Finance Research and Financial Econometrics
 ------

 ### In this page